CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StoragePhysicalDiskUsageAllOf.md

 `func (o *StoragePhysicalDiskUsageAllOf) HasRegisteredDevice() bool`

 HasRegisteredDevice returns a boolean if a field has been set.

+### GetStorageVirtualDrive

+`func (o *StoragePhysicalDiskUsageAllOf) GetStorageVirtualDrive() StorageVirtualDriveRelationship`

+GetStorageVirtualDrive returns the StorageVirtualDrive field if non-nil, zero value otherwise.

+### GetStorageVirtualDriveOk

+`func (o *StoragePhysicalDiskUsageAllOf) GetStorageVirtualDriveOk() (*StorageVirtualDriveRelationship, bool)`

+GetStorageVirtualDriveOk returns a tuple with the StorageVirtualDrive field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageVirtualDrive

+`func (o *StoragePhysicalDiskUsageAllOf) SetStorageVirtualDrive(v StorageVirtualDriveRelationship)`

+SetStorageVirtualDrive sets StorageVirtualDrive field to given value.

+### HasStorageVirtualDrive

+`func (o *StoragePhysicalDiskUsageAllOf) HasStorageVirtualDrive() bool`

+HasStorageVirtualDrive returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)